Barry Town Council: Mayor

 The council elects a town mayor annually.
 The first mayor of Barry was Councillor Frederick Cook (1912–2008), who was also Chairman of South Glamorgan County Council and an officer of the GMB trade union.
 There was controversy in 2008 when the Labour controlled council chose two completely inexperienced councillors for the mayoral positions, rather than an opposition councillor with 25 years service.
 On 15 May 2017 Councillor Nic Hodges was elected as the first Plaid Cymru mayor of Barry.
-The current mayor (2018/19) is Janice Charles, a Conservative, who represents Illtyd ward.
+The current mayor (2023/24) is Councillor Ian Johnson.

 Council composition

 In April 2019, a by-election was held in the wake of the resignation of the independent candidate, Richard Bertin, who represented Court ward.
 The successful candidate was Dennis Clarke of Plaid Cymru, thus increasing Plaid's presence on the Council from six to seven.

-Following the election on 4 May 2017 Labour were the largest party, though with no overall majority.
+Following the election on 4 May 2017, Labour were the largest party, though with no overall majority.
 Plaid Cymru became the official opposition.

-Following the election on 3 May 2012 Labour had a strong majority.
+Following the election on 3 May 2012, Labour had a strong majority.
 In July 2016 a Gibbonsdown (Labour) councillor resigned his position after he had been charged with common assault on a 17-year-old woman.
 A by-election on 3 November elected Welsh Labour councillors to fill the resulting vacancies on the town council and the Vale of Glamorgan Council.